(SAMPLE PAGE VIEWS)

 by F. Bioletti, 1917, 8 pages

-Interesting Facts and Valuable Information for Packers of Fruits, Vegetables and Oysters,
+Interesting Facts and Valuable Information for Packers of Fruits,

-by S.D.
+S.D.
 Warfield, 1889, 66 pages

 Laboratory Manual of Fruit and Vegetable Products,